Tony DeCorse: Later career

 DeCorse produced three pieces of public art.
 In 1988, DeCorse sculpted the commemorative plaque for Sisti Park at North and Franklin streets in Buffalo.
 DeCorse had known Tony Sisti, a well-known Buffalo artist, from the Art Institute.
 Sisti was a boxer as a young man and the memorial plaque depicts Sisti with a pair of boxing gloves.
 DeCorse's Rust Bucket monument honoring area members of the merchant marine who sailed on Liberty Ships during World War II was installed in Buffalo and Erie County Naval & Military Park in 1996, and the Fathers and Sons memorial plaque in Veterans Park was dedicated in 1997.
 He also sketched and produced prototypes for a 40 foot long, 25 foot high, by 10 foot wide sculpture depicting the River Niagara, which he envisioned placed in the Niagara Gorge, Goat Island or the Buffalo waterfront.
-DeCorse said that the idea for the project first came to him in the 1930s after hearing Paul Robeson sing Ol’ Man River.
+DeCorse said that the idea for the project first came to him in the 1930s after hearing Paul Robeson sing "Ol’ Man River".
 DeCorse's plans for the monument were never realized.

 Although his first instruments were the guitar and piano, DeCorse would also perform at clubs using the lute, banjo, mandolin, harp, accordion, organetto and harpsichord.
 Although he wrote several songs he focused on ethnic music, which is featured in his album The Winds They Do Blow (Fiore Records 1976).
 He frequently incorporated masks and props into his performances, many of which echo his fanciful sculptures and caricatures.
 The most widely known of his papier-mâché works was the bison costume he created for the Buffalo Bills, which would charge along the sidelines during games in the 1970s.

 DeCorse continued to paint, sculpt and entertain throughout his life.
 In his later years he was best known as an entertainer, the Traveling Troubadour, performing Italian, Irish, and American folk songs.
 He was a regular at Buffalo area events such as the Italian Heritage Festival.

 Personal life

-Tony met his long-time wife and companion, Jean M. Stewart in the 1960s at Fantasy Island, where Jean was working as a puppeteer.
+He met his long-time wife and companion, Jean M. Stewart in the 1960s at Fantasy Island, where she was working as a puppeteer.
 Through her Enchanted Theatre Puppets she performed puppet shows throughout western New York.